• Skip to primary navigation

 • Pepper Jack Biscuits - buttermilk biscuits made with pepper cheese.

-• Cheddar Chive Biscuits - cheddar cheese and fresh chives flavor these easy to make drop biscuits.
+• Cheddar Chive Biscuits - cheddar cheese and fresh chives flavor these easy-to-make drop biscuits.

 Biscuits topped with sliced jalapenos on a small plate.